Senozoid/Fatewright/reference.md

 ### Comments

+Comments are supported within story text.
+However, each Fatewright instruction handles the text following it in a unique manner, so comments are not guaranteed to consistently work in instruction lines.

 #### Line comments

 Line comments begin with `//`, and are recognised only if not immediately preceded by a non-whitespace character.